Lawrytime/SARS-CoV-2_ML/README.md

 Visualization highlighted population distribution and the impact of COVID-19 on countries.

 Exploratory data analysis was performed to establish hypotheses of predictive insights from the dataset.
-•	As a result of the exploration, it was discovered that:
-Data Quality issues such as ``Data Duplications`` (in both rows and columns) were also checked and addressed.
+•	Data Quality issues such as ``Data Duplications`` (in both rows and columns) were also checked and addressed.
 Other quality checks carried out were:
  - Multicollinearity: High Correlation between Features (Independendant Variables) was addressed and fixed.